harrinator-yxz/DIY-3d-printed-HOTAS-joystick/journal.md

 ### June 11th: parts

 I spent today just deciding what parts to use.
 For the buttons I was looking at 7mm momentary push buttons.
 I just decided on these because I couldnt be bothered finding 5 way or 4 way buttons.
 Also I ordered these just from temu just because they were cheap lol.
+I spent most of today downloading and installing